Rabbisarko.org

 Marriage is the creation of a new family.
 The Hebrew for family is Mishpacha.
 The Tanach, the Hebrew Bible, is very much about the story of families, or perhaps the better phrase is the importance of family.
 A wedding is one of the happiest occasions in a persons life.
 Rabbi Sarko will conduct the wedding ceremony in a way to best meet your needs.

 The primary purpose of pre-marriage counseling is to help a couple determine if they are in fact ready for marriage.
 Couples usually come to the rabbi with that decision finalized.
 They come to set the wedding date and make wedding arrangements.
 The challenge in pre-marriage counseling is to assist the couple in focusing on their relationship instead of the wedding.
 Clearly pre-marriage counseling differs from marriage counseling.
 In marriage counseling the rabbi is concerned with improving the marital relationship through problem solving, and providing a sense of hope and resolution to marital difficulties.
 In pre-marriage counseling the goal is to test the commitments of the couple and lead them to answer questions that will define their relationship both now and into the future.
+These meetings will also be used to define the items to be included within the marriage ceremony itself.

 A full explanation of all parts of the service will be discussed with the wedding couple so that they understand the aspects of the service.
 If requested this explanation can also be provided to family members so that they are also comfortable with the proceedings.